Friends of Hailey Park

 what3words: ///clean.battle.album

-Povey’s field held the Llandaff Brick and Stone Company until disused by 1898.
-After WW2 it held a municipal tip until the 1970's when it was capped and left to "green up" as an extended part of Hailey Park's open parkland.
+In front of you, you will see an open field known locally as Povey’s field.
+The Llandaff Brick and Stone Company stood on Povey’s Field until it was disused by 1898.
+It was one of local businessman, Solomon Andrews less successful ventures.
+After WWII, Povey’s Field served as a city refuse tip until the 1970s, when it was capped and left to “green up” as an extended part of Hailey Park's open parkland

 Picture

 Refuse tip chimney demolition.
-Reproduced with the permission of Cardiff Council Glamorgan Archives
+Date unknown.
+Reproduced with kind permission of Cardiff Council Glamorgan Archives

 2 Former Glamorganshire Canal